 Credit score also impacts risk.
 Statistically, drivers with bad credit scores are the riskiest drivers to insure.
 If you have a bad credit score, then you are statistically more likely to cost the insurer money.
 You’re more likely to make a claim, cause an accident, and engage in high-risk behavior.

 Remember: car insurance isn’t personal.
 It’s a business.
 Your car insurance company is agreeing to cover your risk, and you’re paying your insurer to cover this risk.
 Your credit score is one of the dozens of factors insurers use to calculate risk.

-Insurers Use Credit Score in Different Ways
+Insurers Use Credit Scores in Different Ways

 Some insurers put a heavy emphasis on credit scores.
 Certain insurance companies charge significantly higher rates to drivers with bad credit, for example.
 Other insurance companies only charge slightly higher rates to drivers with bad credit.